Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Smooth testing of goodness of fit.
 These tests are data driven (alternative hypothesis is dynamically selected based on data).
 In this package you will find various tests for exponent, Gaussian, Gumbel and uniform distribution.

-archivist — by Przemyslaw Biecek, 10 months ago
+archivist — by Przemyslaw Biecek, a year ago

 Tools for Storing, Restoring and Searching for R Objects